Shavindra/expenses-app/README.md

 Redux store configuration and includes `RootAction`, `RootReducer` etc..

 ### `/utils`
-General utility functions to be used
+General utility functions to be used.

 ### `/types`
 Type definition files that might be relevant to, need to be used in different parts of application.

 ## UX
 ### Colour palette:
-chosen to be calming neutral minimal look.
-User would be looking at financial information therefore it should avoid clutter and convey the information without distractions and user should be able to analyse the information objectively.
+Chosen to be calming neutral minimal look.
+User would be looking at financial information therefore it should avoid clutter, convey the information without distractions, user should be able to analyse the information objectively.

 ### Features: Expense table
-Expense table display `full name`, `merchant` and `amount`
+Expense table display `full name`, `merchant` and `amount`.
-- User can filter each column based on type of data (e.g. text, specific currency with range)
+- User can filter each column based on type of data (e.g. text, specific currency with range).
-- Since there are expenses from different currencies just displaying information makes it impossible to accurately sort/filter expenditure.
+- User can filter `amount` by specific currency and range of numerical values.
+Since there are expenses from different currencies just displaying information makes it impossible to accurately sort/filter.expenditure.
 Currency filter allow user to see expenditures for a specific currency between a range of values.
 However, at this moment it doesn't include selecting multiple currencies same time.
-- Show/hide more information specific columns so user would only see specific information they would need.
-Helps smaller screens
+- User can show/hide more information specific columns.
+So user would only see specific information they would need.
+Helps smaller screens.
+- User can sort data `ascending` or `descending` order.
-- Edit expense within same page.
-This was done to avoid user navigating to a different page and having to come back to page to edit another expense.
-This also allows the possibility to multi edit e.g.
+- User can edit expense within same page.
+This was done to avoid user navigating to a different page and having to come back to page to editanother expense.
+This also allows the possibility to multi edit.
-- Inline edit of comment.
+- User can inline edit a comment.
-- Upload receipts button concise and simple.
+- User can upload receipts using concise and simple button.
-- Tooltips to show actions e.g. more info on `^` hover
+- User can see tooltips with specifc information e.g. more info on `^` hover.
-- User can select number of rows to display with pagination to avoid having to see too much/too little information with pagination
+- User can select number of rows to display with pagination to avoid having to see too much/too little information with pagination.

 ## Development